PetrKryslUCSD/MeshCore.jl/README.md

 ## Publications

-A paper is in preparation.
+A paper is under review.
 The package [PaperMeshTopo](https://github.com/PetrKryslUCSD/PaperMeshTopo.jl.git) gives an example of the construction of a complex (full one-level) topological representation of a tetrahedral mesh.